 Green Label Helping Improve Indoor Air Quality:

 Carpet can be wrongly blamed for contributing to asthma and allergy and for emitting high levels of volatile organic compounds (VOCs).
-Studies have shown that carpet is better at trapping allergens than hard surfaces, such as tile or hardwood, because carpet fibers catch particles and allergens that fall to floor.
+Studies have shown that carpet is better at trapping allergens than hard surfaces, such as tile or hardwood because carpet fibers catch particles and allergens that fall to the floor.
 When allergens are trapped in the carpet, they cannot circulate in the air for you to breathe.

 New carpet may also have a “new carpet smell.”
 Scientific studies show that new carpet is one of the lowest emitters of VOCs into the indoor environment.
 In fact, carpet emits less VOCs than other products, such as paint.
 Further, these emissions clear very quickly.
 The low-level VOC emissions and the harmless odor from new carpet dissipate within the first 48 to 72 hours after installation – even sooner with open windows or doors.

 In fact, Green Label carpet program has such a positive impact on the indoor environment that the American Lung Association approves its use in its Healthy Homes programs.

 If you are concerned about asthma, allergies, or VOCs, be sure to ask about Green Label and Green Label Plus carpet, cushion, and adhesive options.